 When the ovaries are removed during surgery you may experience symptoms more intensely.
 This is because the ovaries are responsible for producing the hormones oestrogen, progesterone and testosterone.
 Once ovaries are removed the level of these hormones immediately fall.
 But you may not experience any of these symptoms, you may experience a few or you may experience all of them:

-- Vaginal discomfort and dryness, which can lead to painful sex.
-You may experience lower sex drive or no sex drive.
+Vaginal discomfort and dryness, which can lead to painful sex.

 In many cases, these symptoms will get better on their own, although it's difficult to predict how long you may have them for.
 If symptoms are causing problems in your life, speak to your treatment team or GP.
 They can assess your symptoms and, if needed, refer you to a menopause specialist.